 Taxes for US Expats – How to File an FBAR (FinCEN Form 114)

 American citizens and green card holders are required to continue filing US taxes, reporting their worldwide income, after they relocate abroad.
 This is because the US taxes based on citizenship, rather than on residence like most other countries.
+When they file, expats can claim one or more exemptions such as the Foreign Tax Credit and the Foreign Earned Income Exclusion that prevent most from having to pay any US taxes.

 Additionally, many Americans with foreign bank and investment accounts are required to report them by filing an Foreign Bank Account Report, more commonly known as an FBAR.